Contact Us

 As part of its ambitions to expand the manufacturing sector by 50% by 2030, Singapore aims to further grow its electronics sector, with the semiconductor industry as its backbone.

-Attractive Investment Environment
+Attractive Investment Environments

 Singapore’s political stability sets it apart from other countries in the region, making it an attractive destination for any semiconductor company looking to diversify its manufacturing bases and supply chains amidst growing geopolitical tensions.